Sexual Health Clinics

-During office closures, if you require birth control, please visit your health care provider or a walk in clinic.
-If you require Plan B emergency contraception, it is available for purchase without a prescription at most pharmacies.
+If you have a prescription on file with the sexual health clinic, you may walk in during open hours to purchase additional packages.
+If you require Plan B emergency contraception, it is also available for purchase without a prescription at most pharmacies.

 If this is an emergency, please contact your family physician, go to a walk-in clinic, or the nearest hospital emergency department.

 Clinic hours and locations are listed below.
 To book an appointment, the preferred choice is to:

 - Call the Sexual Health Appointment and Information Line at 1-800-361-5653, then press 1